Wonderful! Wonderful!: Background, release and commercial performance

 "Wonderful!
 Wonderful!" spent 39 weeks on Billboard magazine's Top 100 record chart, a predecessor to the Hot 100 that combined the statistics from the magazine's Best Sellers in Stores, Most Played by Jockeys and Most Played in Jukeboxes charts.
 It was several months into its Top 100 run, however, before it reached its height in popularity.
 The song debuted on the Top 100 for the week ending January 30, 1957, at number 71 but took a roller coaster ride from there, falling to 81 the following week, surging to 57 by March 6, dropping to 70 the following week, rising to 56 on March 20 and falling to 60 the week after that.
 When it reached the top 40 on May 1, Columbia ran a full-page ad in Billboard that impressed upon readers how the song had found success five months after the magazine reviewed it.

 Billboard theorized that it was the success of his second single, "It's Not for Me to Say", which had been released on February 25, that propelled "Wonderful!
 Wonderful!" to the peak positions it achieved.
 (Note: "However, Johnny's initial session produced two songs, 'Wonderful, Wonderful,' which was released immediately, but didn't sell until the second song, 'It's Not For Me To Say,' became a smash six months later.")
 When "Wonderful!
 Wonderful!" got as high as number 17 on the Top 100, number 14 on their list of the 25 songs Most Played by Jockeys and number 18 on their list of the 30 Best Sellers in Stores on the surveys for the week ending July 13, "It's Not for Me to Say" was several positions higher at numbers 6, 7 and 12, respectively.
+"Wonderful!
+Wonderful!" also reached number 12 on Cash Box magazine's best seller list.